 Understatement: In "Scientific Method," Janeway decides to fly Voyager between two stars, hoping to destroy the ships of some aliens who have been experimenting on the crew in the process, despite Tuvok's warning that the odds of their survival are "one in twenty, at best."
 Tuvok tells her that it's a far more reckless course of action than he's come to expect from her.
 After they manage to get away, Janeway comments to Tuvok that she never knew he thought of her as "reckless."
 Tuvok says that it was a poor choice of words: "It was clearly an understatement."

-She had an excuse in this case — Janeway herself makes it clear that the aliens' experiments to push her to her limits through prolonged stress had driven her crazy.
-Well, more than usual, at any rate.
+She had an excuse in this case — Janeway herself makes it clear that the aliens' experiments (which involved pushing needles into her temples to put her brain chemistry completely out of whack) are the cause of her recklessness.

 Unit Confusion: Isotons.
 Iso-anything, actually.
 The prefix "iso" means equal or homogenous and has nothing to do with numerical units.